-Adventure doesn’t have to be at a new place every time, just a new experience.
+Adventure doesn’t have to be at a new place every time, to have a new experience.

 “Going somewhere new, meeting people, learning about different places.
 Rather than thinking that a micro-adventure is small and a bit rubbish, it’s much better to think of it as a proper one, but shorter.” – Jason Lewis